Pond hockey

 Pond hockey is a form of ice hockey similar in its object and appearance to traditional ice hockey, but simplified and designed to be played on part of a natural frozen body of water.
 The rink is 50 to 80 percent the size of a standard NHL-specification rink, and has no boards or glass surrounding it; usually only a barrier of snow keeps the puck in play.
 In addition, because there are no protective barriers behind the goal to contain high errant shots, the top of the goal is lower, in fact only slightly taller than the width of a puck, and the game does not have a formal goalie.
 Because of these differences, pond hockey places more emphasis on skating and puckhandling ability and less on shooting and checking.
 Non-competitive pond hockey is played with improvised goals, rinks of a variety of sizes, and no boards or snow barriers.
-There can only be 4 players playing per team at a time but have many subs to sub in.
+There can only be 4 players playing per team at a time but have multiple subs to sub in.

 There exists a World Pond Hockey Championship and several other events for players to aspire to.

 The term "pond hockey" is often used, especially in Canada, as a synonym to shinny.
 In that context, it is meant to describe any form of disorganized ice hockey that is played outdoors, typically on a naturally frozen body of water.

 History

-Organized outdoor hockey has been played many years before indoor rinks were popularized.
+Organized outdoor hockey has been played a number of years before indoor rinks were popularized.
 Pond hockey or shinny has its origins in early Navajo Native American culture.
 The story of shinny came from a Navajo story where a stranger challenged a Navajo god to a game of shinny in order to free Navajo slaves.
 Free men and slaves lined up and an agreement was made, the terms of which was as follows.
 If the Navajo god won the free men would become slaves, but if the slaves won the slaves would be free.
 Then a bird came to the stranger and said, that if he were to hit the ball lightly the bird would take the ball across the line (commonly known as a goal).
 The god went first and hit the ball as hard as he could.
 It did not make it to the line, so the stranger went next and hit the ball lightly.
 The bird then took the ball and flew across the line.
 The slaves were then free men and hopped across the line to greet their relatives.